 Of course, the Fusion Energi has a fifth seat—whereas the Volt is a four-seater.
 Plug-in buyers might also consider the relative cost and benefits of the Fusion Energi versus the slightly cheaper Ford C-Max Energi, a five-seat plug-in hybrid that's smaller than the Fusion Energi.

-As of February 2014, Ford's website indicates that a 24-month lease of the Fusion Energi is available four $293 a month, with about $4,500 due at signing.
+As of July 2014, Ford's website indicates that a 24-month lease of the Fusion Energi is available four $288 a month, with $4,486 due at signing.

 Comparisons of Similar Cars

-To summarize the main points of comparison between the Fusion Energi plug-in hybrid, its style is perhaps the key differentiator from models such as the Chevy volt, Honda Accord Plug-in Hybrid, Toyota Prius Plug-in Hybrid, and the Ford C-Max wagon-like car.
+To summarize the main points of comparison between the Fusion Energi plug-in hybrid, its style is perhaps the biggest difference from models such as the Chevy Volt, Honda Accord Plug-in Hybrid, Toyota Prius Plug-in Hybrid, and the Ford C-Max wagon-like car.
 If you are in the market for an affordable athletic well-designed midsize sedan, it's hard to beat the Fusion.

 Yet, if you can live with four seats rather than five, and you want to push the envelope of all-electric driving in a plug-in hybrid, then the Chevy volt might be your car.
 Similarly, if cargo space is a premium, and you are less inclined to care about how often the car shifts from electric to gas—focusing instead on overall efficiency–than the Prius with plug (and hatchback) might be the best choice.
 Devoted Honda fans should give the Accord plug-in hybrid a look, despite its higher price tag.